Views: 787

 Project Background

 - Market towns, such as Market Bosworth, are quintessential elements of the English countryside, providing an important hub for a community much wider than the town itself.
 In 2017-18, community-driven archaeological investigation in Market Bosworth proved highly successful, giving its residents a unique opportunity to explore their own past, make new discoveries about the development of their town and identifying previously unknown archaeological sites dating back thousands of years to the Bronze Age.
 This was only one part of a much bigger picture.
 In the East Midlands, important avenues of archaeological research include gaining a better understanding of the role towns had as social, administrative, industrial and commercial centres within their regional marketing system.
-To do this, it is important to study surrounding settlements which share an infinity with it.
+To do this, it is important to study surrounding settlements which share an affinity with it.

 - A coherent archaeological study of a market town and its satellite settlements has never been carried out before and provides an important opportunity to investigate the nature and extent of the town’s influence on the surrounding countryside.
 For instance, in the medieval period did villages have a symbiotic relationship with their market town (i.e. did the fortunes of one influence the others)?
 Did manorial ownership affect relationships (some settlements shared the same tenants-in-chief, others did not)?
 The Black Death in the 14th century appears to have had a major effect on settlement in Market Bosworth, did it have a similar effect in the surrounding villages?
 Market Bosworth and some of the surrounding villages existed by the 11th century, and are mentioned in the Domesday Book, but others did not.
 When did these villages develop, and why did they seemingly develop after the 11th century?
 Villages like Osbaston and Cadeby have Viking name elements.
 What evidence, if any, is there for Scandinavian activity in these villages?